hwacha/SemInC/README.txt

     - need probabilities
     - need algorithm that cascades down justification
     - observation sentences are default justified
-  - split model into beliefs, desires, and intentions
   - start making models for NPCs/common knowledge
   - make an XML parser which handles logical forms and model information (could just make it all logical forms, as in: make all these sentences true in the model.)
   - make interesting scenarios based on the results!